 - Orange rinds are high in d-Limonene.
 The essential oil ISN’T safe for cats, but if you place the rinds in a mesh bag and hang them around the bottom branches, your cats will avoid the unpleasant smell while staying safe.

-Keeping Cats Out of Christmas Trees: General Safety
+How to Keep Cats Out of the Christmas Tree: General Safety

 Keeping cats out of Christmas trees feels exhausting.
 Non-pet people come up with plenty of suggestions.
 (For instance – switching from a real tree to an artificial tree.
 Let me assure you that doesn’t make one bit of difference) You don’t want to lose a precious ornament, but you also want your cat to stay safe.

 NEVER use tinsel.
 Tinsel ALWAYS translates to linear foreign bodies.
 Cats can’t resist the shiny, string-like texture.
-You’re better off skipping it.
+So you’re better off skipping it.
 No matter how you keep cats out of Christmas trees, tinsel tends to get throughout the house, and it’s not worth the risk.

 Cats and Holidays